frozenkp/ZFS-backup-tool/README.md

 # ZFS-backup-tool
-a tool to backup zfs snapshots easily
+a tool to manage zfs snapshots easily